Is it Safe to Eat Starfruit in Pregnancy?

 7. Lowers High Cholesterol Levels

-If star fruit is consumed regularly, it minimizes the levels of bad cholesterol.
-It also prevents health issues caused due to the presence of high cholesterol in the body.
+If star fruit is consumed regularly, it minimises the levels of bad cholesterol.
+It also prevents health issues caused by the presence of high cholesterol in the body.

 8. Reduces Oral Infections